vickstrom/katacoda-scenarios/automation-of-model-evaluation/step5.md

 # ...
 </pre>

 We also need to specify when this could be run.
 For instance, if we just made a pull request that updated documentation or similar, we don't need to run all of this testing as the model hasn't been changed.
 To solve this, we will create a label in our repository which is treated as a flag for letting our server know when to evaluate it.
-We will call this label evaluate.
-This also means that we need to create some form of validation function that asserts if it's a valid response intended for testing and comparing the model.
+We will call this label `evaluate`.
+This also means that we need to create some form of validation function that asserts if it's a valid response intended for training, testing and comparing the model.
 In the case of GitHub webhooks, we want to listen of the labeled action for a pull_request.
 We also need to see if it contains our label.

 <pre class="file">
 # ...